bfops/playform/README.md

 Make sure you have:

   * The Rust compiler and package manager, `cargo`.
+  * OpenCL
   * `libpng`
   * `SDL2`
   * `SDL2_ttf`
-  * libnanomsg
+  * `libnanomsg`

 At any point, `--release` can be appended onto `cargo build` or `cargo run` for a slower build, but a much more optimized result.

 Run the Playform server using `cargo run` in the `server` folder.
 It takes one parameter: the listen URL for the server.
-If you're only running locally, you can use something like `ipc:///tmp/server.ipc`.
+The default is for running locally: `ipc:///tmp/server.ipc`.

 The client can similarly be run with `cargo run` in the `client` folder.
 It takes two
 parameters: the listen URL of the client, and the listen URL of the server.
-Again, if running locally, you can use something like `ipc:///tmp/client.ipc` for the client.
+The default is `ipc:///tmp/client.ipc` for the client.

 **Some dependencies may not build**.
 Look for forks that are updated for your `rustc`, and then point your `~/.cargo/config` at them.